 Brownfields Assessment and Cleanup Grant Guidelines

 The U.S. Environmental Protection Agency (EPA) requests proposals for three types of brownfields grants: (1) Brownfields Assessment Grants to provide funds to inventory, characterize, assess, and conduct planning (including cleanup planning), and community involvement related to brownfield sites; (2) Brownfields Revolving Loan Fund (RLF) Grants to provide funding for a grant recipient to capitalize a revolving fund and to make loans and provide subgrants to conduct cleanup activities at brownfield sites; and (3) Brownfields Cleanup Grants to provides funds to conduct cleanup activities at a specific brownfield site owned by the applicant.
-The maximum grant award will be $600,000 Application period is closed, and EPA expects to announce recipients in June 2016.
+The maximum grant award will be $600,000.
+Application period is closed, and EPA expects to announce recipients in June 2016.